 High quality execution only manifests when organizations have better access to high-quality, accurate, and relevant data to effectively guide investment and spur innovation.
 It requires integrated construction software solutions and systems that enable communication and foster collaboration based on a unified view of operations across all functional areas.
 Cumbersome and fragmented models based on several point systems that discourage collaboration will hurt rather than help this cause.

 Digital technology solutions can do a lot of heavy lifting in this industry with many operational aspects.
-However, standalone software and point solutions for construction business designed to only handle single operational features cannot address the competitive needs of the industry.
+However, standalone software and point solutions for construction businesses that are designed to only handle single operational features cannot address the competitive needs of the industry.
 This is because standalone software creates disparate silos and thereby impedes cohesive visibility – a 360-degree view of the business where the data affects all the influencers of productivity and profitability.

 Standalone software also makes it harder to drive process uniformity across the organization.
 Since all these business processes need bespoke maintenance due to limited or partial integrations, standalone software often creates more workload for the organization.
 These can also be hard to roll out across different business units or companies fast.

-The good news is that the EPC industry can address the multiple operational aspects of the entire business and avoid the challenges faced by the point systems by leveraging integrated solutions built on powerful ERP frameworks like Dynamics 365.
+The good news is that the construction industry can address the multiple operational aspects of the entire business and avoid the challenges faced by the point systems by leveraging integrated solutions built on powerful ERP frameworks like Dynamics 365.

 Using an integrated business software, EPC companies can:

 - Easily enable data sharing.
-Data can be entered into one module and accessed by other, authorized business units immediately
+Data can be entered into one module and accessed by other authorized business units immediately.

-- Reduce security and compliance risks and support multiple regulatory and operational scenarios
+- Reduce security and compliance risks and support multiple regulatory and operational scenarios.

 - Enable faster and better decision-making by providing real-time visibility from the jobsite to the back office.

-- Support changing business models to drive competitive advantage
+- Support changing business models to drive competitive advantage.

-- Have a complete cloud vision starting from infrastructure, application, platform to data and meet the specific business needs of this industry.
+- Have a complete cloud vision starting from infrastructure, application, platform, to data, and meet the specific business needs of this industry.

 - Gather all the enterprise information seamlessly and ensure that it flows through the organization effortlessly to be pulled, parsed, analyzed, and actioned.

-- Deliver business agility by enabling organizations to address existing business needs and respond to emerging needs, market changes, or even operational disruptions with confidence and agility
+- Deliver business agility by enabling organizations to address existing business needs and respond to emerging needs, market changes, or even operational disruptions with confidence and agility.

-- Provide complete, clear, and real-time visibility into project operations and costs at any given moment.
+- Provide complete, clear, real-time visibility into project operations and costs at any given moment.
 Offer graphic visualizations and embedded analytics including the capacity to drill down into transactions to turn data into actions.